 (3) SOUTH COUNTY COURTHOUSE

-All misdemeanor, felony, and Municipal Code matters and traffic infractions arising in Gilroy, Morgan Hill, and San Martin and adjacent unincorporated areas are filed and heard in this courthouse.
+All misdemeanor, felony, and Municipal Code matters designated in the Criminal Local Bail Schedule arising in Gilroy, Morgan Hill, and San Martin and adjacent unincorporated areas are filed and heard in this courthouse.

 (4) PALO ALTO COURTHOUSE

-All misdemeanor, felony, and Municipal Code matters and traffic infractions arising within Cupertino, Los Altos, Los Altos Hills, Mountain View, Sunnyvale and Palo Alto and adjacent unincorporated areas are filed in this courthouse.
+All misdemeanor, felony, and Municipal Code matters designated in the Criminal Local Bail Schedule arising within Cupertino, Los Altos, Los Altos Hills, Mountain View, Sunnyvale and Palo Alto and adjacent unincorporated areas are filed in this courthouse.

 (5) SANTA CLARA COURTHOUSE